rkilchmn/frontac24/README.md

 That is because it is meaningless if the transaction is being processed immediately.

-## allow counterparty on sales/purchases G/L, so a sales/AR journal entry balances to zero

-Journal entries between sales to AR in FA result in erroneous customer balances because FA only supports counterparty on AR and not on sales.

-BF fixes this problem by adding counterparty to sales.

 ## remove more zero entries from Customer Balance report

 The FA Customer Balance report still prints some zero entries